tehmaze/nagios-cli/README.md

 About
 -----

-nagios-ci is a Nagios command line interface, exposing some features that are available via the web based graphical user interface.
+nagios-cli is a Nagios command line interface, exposing some features that are available via the web based graphical user interface.